TokTok/website/toktok/index.md

 proven, high-assurance security.
 If you find any potential security issues, don't hesitate to report them on the [bug tracker](https://github.com/TokTok/c-toxcore/issues).

+# Contributing

+Check out our [roadmap](roadmap.html) and [changelog](changelog/c-toxcore.html).
+If you want to help, you could start by [reviewing](reviews.html) pull requests.
+You can view the list of [repositories](repos.html) and their build status.
+If one of them has low coverage, you could familiarise yourself with the code by writing some tests.

 # Contact us